tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Fixed the issue where identifying duplicates failed when a large number of messages was received in a short time.
 - Fixed the issue where the same message might be received again after the app restarted.
 - Fixed occasional errors in initialization and message synchronization.
-- Fixed occasional errors caused when lastMsg of a conversation was deleted.
+- Fixed occasional errors caused when `lastMsg` of a conversation was deleted.
-- Fixed the issue where onRefreshConversation was called back twice with identical data.
+- Fixed the issue where `onRefreshConversation` was called back twice with identical data.
 - Fixed the issue where users could not obtain the chat history of a chat room before the time they joined the chat room.
-- Fixed the issue where copyFrom of TIMMessage failed to work.
+- Fixed the issue where `copyFrom` of `TIMMessage` failed to work.
-- Fixed the issue where TIMGroupEventListener failed to receive callbacks.
+- Fixed the issue where `TIMGroupEventListener` failed to receive callbacks.
 - Fixed crashes reported online.
 - Optimized connection requests during reconnection.
-- Optimized the quality of first connections to different networks and access points outside China.
+- Optimized the quality of first connections to different networks and access points outside Chinese mainland.
 - Improved the network reconnection speed when iOS devices switch to Wi-Fi networks.

 **Android platform**

-- Added the checkFriends API to verify friends.
+- Added the `checkFriends` API to verify friends.
-- Added the queryGroupInfo API to get local data.
+- Added the `queryGroupInfo` API to get local data.
-- Deprecated the getGroupDetailInfo and getGroupPublicInfo APIs and replaced them with the getGroupInfo API.
+- Deprecated the `getGroupDetailInfo` and `getGroupPublicInfo` APIs and replaced them with the `getGroupInfo` API.
 - Fixed the issue where deleted messages could be seen in the message list.
-- Fixed modifyGroupOwner and getGroupMembersByFilter callback issues.
+- Fixed `modifyGroupOwner` and `getGroupMembersByFilter` callback issues.
 - Fixed the issue where local messages could not be obtained before login.
 - Fixed the pulling quantity and sorting issues of recent contacts.
 - Fixed group message synchronization after network reconnection.
 - Fixed the issue where identifying duplicates failed when a large number of messages was received in a short time.
 - Fixed the issue where the same message might be received again after the app restarted.
 - Fixed occasional errors in initialization and message synchronization.
-- Fixed occasional errors caused when lastMsg of a conversation was deleted.
+- Fixed occasional errors caused when `lastMsg` of a conversation was deleted.
-- Fixed the issue where onRefreshConversation was called back twice with identical data.
+- Fixed the issue where `onRefreshConversation` was called back twice with identical data.
 - Fixed the issue where users could not obtain the chat history of a chat room before the time they joined the chat room.
 - Fixed crashes reported online.
 - Optimized connection requests during reconnection.
-- Optimized the quality of first connections to different networks and access points outside China.
+- Optimized the quality of first connections to different networks and access points outside Chinese mainland.